quafzi/gleeman/README.md

 * [gleeman-config](https://github.com/gleeman/gleeman-config)
   Simple config module to provide configuration for your app

-You may also find them usefull to learn, how to use `gleeman`.
+You may also find them useful to learn, how to use `gleeman`.

 ## License